Key Takeaways

 Where The Hartford performs best:

-• Mid-sized businesses with prioritizing affordability
+• Mid-sized businesses prioritizing affordability

-• Healthcare, education or nonprofit organizations
+• Health care, education or nonprofit organizations

 • Owners who prioritize responsive support and fair claims